If the joint that connects the big toe to the foot has a swollen, sore bump, a patient may have a bunion.

 The symptoms of bunions include:

-The base of your big toe getting larger and sticking out, with the covering skin becoming red and tender
+- The base of the big toe getting larger and sticking out, with the covering skin appearing red and tender

 TREATMENT OF BUNIONS

-Most bunions are treatable without surgery.
-Prevention is always best.
-To minimize your chances of developing a bunion, never force your foot into a shoe that doesn’t fit.
-Choose shoes that conform to the shape of your feet.
-Go for shoes with wide insteps, broad toes, and soft soles.
-Avoid shoes that are short, tight, or sharply pointed, and those with heels higher than 2 1/4 inches.
-If you already have a bunion, wear shoes that are roomy enough to not put pressure on it.
-This should relieve most of your pain.
-You may want to have your shoes stretched out professionally.
-You may also try protective pads to cushion the painful area.
+Doctors start treatment using conservative methods.
+Conservative treatments typically work without the need for surgery.
+Prevention remains the best method when it comes to bunions.
+To minimize the chances of developing a bunion, never force the foot into a shoe that does not fit.
+Choose shoes that conform to the shape of the feet.
+Patients should seek shoes with wide insteps, broad toes, and soft soles.
+Avoid short, tight, or sharply pointed shoes and those with heels higher than 2 1/4 inches.
+If an individual already has a bunion, the should wear roomy shoes that have enough space to not put pressure on the bunion.
+Removing the pressure places on the bunion often alleviates painful symptoms.
+Individuals suffering from bunions can have shoes professionally stretched.
+Patients may also utilize protective pads to reduce pressure placed on the bunion.

-If your bunion has progressed to the point where you have difficulty walking, or experience pain despite accommodative shoes, you may need surgery.
-Bunion surgery realigns bone, ligaments, tendons, and nerves so your big toe can be brought back to its correct position.
-Orthopaedic surgeons have several techniques to ease your pain.
-Many bunion surgeries are done on a same-day basis (no hospital stay) using an ankle-block anesthesia.
-A long recovery is common, and may include persistent swelling and stiffness.
+If the bunion has progressed to the point to difficulty with walking or experience pain despite accommodating shoes, the treating physician may recommend surgery.
+Bunion surgery realigns bone, ligaments, tendons, and nerves in order to allow the big toe to go back to the correct position.
+Orthopedic surgeons have several techniques to ease the pain, for instance Lapidus Arthrodesis.
+Many bunion surgeries allow the patient to return home from the hospital on the same day of surgery using an ankle-block and anesthesia.
+Recovering from a bunion may include persistent swelling and stiffness.